Market Efficient Portfolios in a Systemic Economy: Non-Uniqueness of Asset Holdings

 for $\lambda_1,\lambda_2\in\mathbb{R}$.
 Hence, any transfer between two assets in each bank's holdings that is done somewhat proportionally to the differences between the systemic significances (of the other two banks) does not alter the mean-squared deviation.
-This is the reason for the uniqueness criterion we found: If there are only two banks in the system, there simply are no \lq\lq other two banks\rq\rq, and thus, there are no transfers which are neutral with respect to the mean-squared deviation.
+By contrast, if there are only two banks in the system, there would be no \lq\lq other two banks\rq\rq, and thus, there exist no transfers which are neutral with respect to the mean-squared deviation.

 \end{itemize}